Profession Change Vita

-1. Showcase your new career objective
+1. Showcase your vocation objective

-2. Understand your transferrable skills
+2. Understand your transferrable proficiencies

 3. Keep relevant skills in focus